eswan18/ethanswan.com/content/posts/2024/2024-06-03-semantic-search/index.md

 1. They understand how the context around a word influences its semantics.
 For example, *flute* is related to *clarinet* in one way: as musical instruments.
 *Flute* is also related to *champagne*, though in a very different way.
 Importantly, *clarinet* and *champagne* aren't themselves similar, even though they're both related to *flute*.
-For our search use case, this matters: a query for *clarinet* should score well against a task like *practice the flute*.
+When searching, this matters: a query for *clarinet* should score well against a task like *practice the flute*.
 But a query for *champagne* shouldn't.
 2. They have enough fidelity to disambiguate similar words that are slightly different.
-Many synonyms carry subtly different connotations, such as "boss" and "manager".
+Many synonyms carry subtly different connotations, such as *boss* and *manager*.
 If a model is forced to condense semantics too much, or doesn't "understand" words well enough, it won't be able to tease this apart.
-For my use case, this isn't as important, but it matters a lot for large language models.
+For search, this isn't as important, but it matters a lot for large language models.
 Imagine if ChatGPT gave you the advice: "Don't let anyone manager you around."
 Synonyms are rarely interchangeable in *all* situations.